 Kennedy also makes a bar with salt and another with cayenne.
 But he doesn’t add soy lecithin or other common additives used by many chocolate makers.

 Kennedy’s twin daughters are his best critics.
 When he took them trick or treating last Halloween, they rejected most of the chocolates.

-“They’d open the chocolates candies, smell them, and say, ‘Daddy, this is bad chocolate,’” Kennedy reported.
+“They’d open the chocolate candies, smell them, and say, ‘Daddy, this is bad chocolate,’” Kennedy reported.

 For now, chocolate lovers can buy his bars online or in select shops in Canada, the USA and the UK.

 2- Take A Fancy Bean To Bar Chocolate – Robert’s Creek

 Take a Fancy Bean To Bar Chocolate also developed out of a hobby.